Last updated in July 2019

 Germany and Luxembourg maintain wide-ranging cultural relations.
 Thanks to the two countries’ geographical proximity, Luxembourg’s citizens are extremely well informed about Germany.
 A bilateral cultural agreement has been in place since 1980.

-In 2003, Germany, France and Luxembourg established the trilateral Pierre Werner Institute (IPW).
-By promoting cultural and intellectual dialogue between the founding nations, the IPW is helping to develop a European citizenship in the tradition of the European Enlightenment and in the light of experience gained in the post-war period of the 20th century.
+In 2003, Germany, France and Luxembourg established the trilateral Institut Pierre Werner (IPW).
+By promoting cultural and intellectual dialogue between the founding nations, the IPW is helping to develop a European citizenship in the tradition of the European Enlightenment and in the light of the experiences of the post-war period of the 20th century.

-The Max Planck Institute Luxembourg for International, European and Regulatory Procedural Law was officially opened in the country on 8 May 2013.
-It is the first MPI in the field of law located outside Germany.
+The Max Planck Institute Luxembourg for International, European and Regulatory Procedural Law was officially opened in the country in 2013.
+It is the first Max Planck Institute in the field of law located outside Germany.
 Luxembourg makes substantial contributions to its upkeep.
 The German-Luxembourg school project “Schengen-Lyzeum” (Schengen Grammar School) was opened in the Saarland town of Perl, close to the border with Luxembourg, on 27 August 2007.
 Some 800 students are taught in German, French and Luxembourgish by teachers from the two countries.
 Students there earned the German higher education entrance qualification (Abitur) for the first time at the end of the 2014-2015 school year.

-The University of Luxembourg, which was established only in 2003, forms the University of the Greater Region network along with five other universities in Germany, France and Belgium.
-Germany is an attractive study destination for many students from Luxembourg, especially humanities and science students.
-A cooperation agreement has been in place between the German Research Foundation (DFG) and the Luxembourg National Research Fund (FNR) since 2009.
+The University of Luxembourg, which was established only in 2003, is part of the University of the Greater Region network along with five other universities in Germany, France and Belgium.
+Germany is an attractive study destination for many students from Luxembourg, especially those studying humanities and science.
+A cooperation agreement has been in place between the Deutsche Forschungsgemeinschaft (German Research Foundation) and the Luxembourg National Research Fund (FNR) since 2009.